 Are you eligible, and when can you enroll?

 To enroll in a Medicare Advantage plan, you must first be enrolled in both Medicare Parts A and B, as well as live in the service area where the plan is being offered.
-You will have seven months to apply for Medicare and enroll into a Medicare Advantage plan – the three months before you turn 65, the month you turn 65, and the three months after you turn 65.
+You will have seven months to apply for Medicare and enroll in a Medicare Advantage plan – the three months before you turn 65, the month you turn 65, and the three months after you turn 65.

 The Annual Election Period for enrolling in a plan is Oct.
 15 – Dec.
 7 each year.
 You can also switch to a new Medicare Advantage plan during the Medicare Advantage Open Enrollment Period between Jan.
 1 and March 31.
 If you have a qualifying circumstance, you may be eligible to enroll during a Special Enrollment Period.